KateHamada/KateHamada.github.io/essays/art-of-asking.md

   - Why is processing a sorted array faster than processing an unsorted array?
 The code is summing up some independent terms, so the order should not matter.

-The second half of the question shows that the asker attempted to figure it out themselves by showing both results in Java and C++ and suggesting that it might be due to the fact that sorting brings data into the cache but showed they do know something and said that thought was incorrect because the array was just generated.
+### This shows that the asker attempted to figure it out themselves
+This was demonstrated by showing both results in Java and C++ and suggesting that it might be due to the fact that sorting brings data into the cache but showed they do know something and said that thought was incorrect because the array was just generated.

 ### Now onto a NOT smart example: